Ge Li - Robotics & ML

 MP3: Movement Primitive-Based (Re-) Planning Policies

-Hongyi Zhou, Fabian Otto, Onur Celik, Ge Li, Rudolf Lioutikov, Gerhard Neumann, in Conference on Robot Learning Workshop on Learning Effective Abstractions for Planning, 2023
+Hongyi Zhou, Fabian Otto, Onur Celik, Ge Li, Rudolf Lioutikov, Gerhard Neumann, in Conference on Robot Learning Workshop on Learning Effective Abstractions for Planning, Preprint 2023.

 See: arxiv | Website | Poster